MicrosoftDocs/ai-builder/ai-builder-docs/powerfx-in-powerapps.md

 1. Select one or more models to add.

-    If you don’t see your model in this list, then you might not have permissions to use it in Power Apps.
+    If you don’t see your model in this list, you might not have permissions to use it in Power Apps.
 Contact your administrator to resolve this.

 ## Use a model in controls

 The canvas app in this language detection model example shows you the country code for the language of the text you type.

-1. Create a canvas app by following steps 1 and 2 in [Screenshot of ](#select-a-model-in-canvas-apps).
+1. Create a canvas app by following steps 1 and 2 in [Select a model in canvas apps](#select-a-model-in-canvas-apps) (the previous procedure).

 1. In the **AI models list**, select a language detection model.